 make sure you wear a face covering.

-2 – RISK ASSESSMENT Reduce risks as much as possible by risk assessing potential virus sources,
+2 – HANDS, FACE, SPACE Reduce risks as much as possible by risk assessing potential virus sources,

 ways it can be passed around and who could get it.
 If you identify any risks, include ways on how this